tsmckinney/tsmckinney/README.md

 ###

-<p align="left">>my name's Scarecrow, and I'm a screenhead robot, game/software developer, and artist.<br><br>- 🔭 >I'd like to pursue a field in video game programming.<br>- 📚 >I'm mostly self-taught and am currently working on learning 3D and Unreal Engine... very slowly.<br>- ⚡ >in my free time I often find myself tinkering with stuff that I find interesting and/or that I haven't already tinkered with before.</p>
+<p align="left">my name's Scarecrow, and I'm a game/software developer and artist.<br><br>- 🔭 I'd like to pursue a field in video game programming.<br>- 📚 I'm mostly self-taught and am currently working on learning 3D and Unreal Engine... very slowly.<br>- ⚡ in my free time I often find myself tinkering with stuff that I find interesting and/or that I haven't already tinkered with before.</p>

 ###